thiennn/thiennn.github.io/_posts/2017-08-06-aspnetcore-docker-multi-stage-builds-simplcommerce .md

 ---
 layout: post
-title: How did I reduce the docker image of SimplCommerce from 900M to 145M using docker multi-stage builds
+title: How did I reduce the docker image of SimplCommerce from 900M to 145M using multi-stage builds
 ---

 ### Introduction